IM-37 April 18, 2023; IM-27 May 1, 2014; IM-14 January 23, 2003

 - Record the basis and method used for determining the amount of monthly income budgeted.

-As a result of anticipating income, the EU’s allotment for the month of application may differ from its allotment in subsequent months.
+As a result of anticipating income, the household’s allotment for the month of application may differ from its allotment in subsequent months.

 Use guidelines to project monthly income as stated for each of the following situations: